vtex-apps/google-tag-manager/docs/README.md

 In order to avoid performance problems and unforeseen behavior, our VTEX IO Google Tag Manager solution uses the native GTM **blocklist** feature.
 You can read more about this feature on the [Google Developer Guide](https://developers.google.com/tag-manager/devguide).

-We currently blocklist the `HTML` ID, which automatically blocklists all the tags, variables and triggers of the type `customScripts`.
+We currently blacklist the `html` ID, which automatically blocklists all the tags, variables and triggers of the type `customScripts`.
 The main consequence of this blocklist is that **Custom HTML tags will not be triggered**.

 :warning: The HTML blocklist is VTEX Google Tag Manager app's default.
 At present, it is not possible to disable it.